 An application fee of $34 will be added to your tax balance when you request an installment agreement.
 If your request is accepted, you will receive a notice with your monthly payment due date and amount.
 Failure to make this initial payment within 30 days will result in termination of your installment agreement, and you will face subsequent collections by the FTB.

 If the FTB does not accept your request for a payment plan, you will receive a notice in the mail with information about the decision.
 You can request an independent administrative review of this decision in writing within 30 days of receiving the notice or make other arrangements to pay your balance to avoid collections.

 Like the IRS, the FTB uses your reasonable collection potential to determine the lowest offer they will accept.
-This amount must be the most the agency can expect to collect from you before the statute of limitations on your state tax debt expires.
+This amount must be the most the agency can expect to collect from you before the statute of limitations on your state back tax amount expires.

 When determining whether to accept an offer in compromise, the state will look at your comprehensive financial picture including any assets or property you own, your current income and potential for future income, your monthly expenses, and whether your finances are likely to improve in a year or several years.

 Like the IRS, the FTB does not attempt to collect taxes from individuals that have documented financial hardship.
 You must provide information about your assets, expenses, and income.
 If you meet the state qualifications, the collection of your debt may be postponed for one year, after which time you must submit new financial documentation.

 If you do not make arrangements to repay your taxes, the state will issue a lien.
 This public record, which lasts for 10 years, gives the state a claim over your property.
 If you do not take action once a lien has been filed, your wages, accounts, real estate, and vehicles can be seized to satisfy your back taxes.